Picovoice/rhino/README.md

 > Can I have a small double-shot espresso?

-Rhino infers that the user and emits the following inference result:
+Rhino infers what the user wants and emits the following inference result:

 ```json
 {